 - Find something good to take away from the experience.
 There is always, always, always something to be thankful for, and adverse business situations are no exception.
 If you are able to learn something constructive from a setback, then it will prove – in the end – to be a benefit to your business in some way as you grow.
 Sure, it may still sting a little, but finding something positive to take away from the experience will sharpen your skills moving forward and will cultivate a positive attitude that will empower your future self and your team.

 Are you facing a business setback or disappointment?
 Start down the path to overcoming it with poise by finding at least 2 positive takeaway elements to focus on.
 Applying these positive ideas will help prevent what happened from repeating itself, if at all possible.
 By shifting your perspective from one of disappointment to one of gratitude, you will be well on your way to moving past the setback and setting your sights on future success.

-To help you overcome obstacles or setbacks, apply Strategic Thinking practices to your business, so you can accelerate your success by allowing a crystal-clear focus to drive daily tasks – for you and your team.
-To download a complimentary copy of a strategic thinking model, go to https://accountabilitycoach.com/strategic-thinking-model/.
+To help you overcome obstacles or setbacks, apply Strategic Thinking practices into your business, so you can accelerate your success by allowing a crystal-clear focus to drive daily tasks – for you and your team.
+To download a complimentary copy of a strategic thinking model, go to https://www.accountabilitycoach.com/strategic-thinking-model/.

 Do you feel like your business has plateaued or you are sick and tired of being sick and tired?
 Could it use a shot in the arm to make even more progress on your goals?
 Consider working with The Accountability Coach.
 I’m here to help you accelerate your results, so you can enjoy your ideal business and ideal life!
 Reach out today for your complimentary consultation.